 Virginia Consortium Program in Clinical Psychology

-Established in 1978, The Virginia Consortium Program in Clinical Psychology consists of three institutions of higher learning which combine resources to offer the doctor of psychology degree in clinical psychology.
+Established in 1978, The Virginia Consortium Program in Clinical Psychology consists of three institutions of higher learning which combine resources to offer the doctor of philosophy degree in clinical psychology.
 The three schools are Eastern Virginia Medical School (EVMS), Norfolk State University (NSU), and Old Dominion University (ODU).

 Potential applicants should be aware that the program has recently transitioned to one granting the Ph.D. and will no longer offer the Psy.D.
-APA is currently reviewing this transition and will site visit the program in the fall of 2013.

 Six students are accepted each year to this five-year program.
 Students take four years of graduate courses within this program on the campuses of all three schools from faculty in each of the institutions.
 They also complete ten clinical training practica in public and private mental health settings throughout the Hampton Roads area.
 Degree requirements include a second year research project or earning the M.S. in Psychology from ODU, an empirically-based dissertation and a one-year clinical psychology internship in an off-site setting.
 Students compete nationally for these internship placements.